aebsubis/project-guetta/README.md

 ## Description
 FINAL THESIS project at [University of Alicante](http://www.ua.es/).

-Simultaneous Location and Mapping (SLAM) using a low cost 3D camera (Kinect), Point Cloud Library (PCL), OpenCV, Robot Operating Sytem (ROS), and Tree-based netwORk Optimizer (TORO).
-It uses an optical flow to detect movement and implements a simple navigation algorithm.

 Innovative system for automatic map building and [Simultaneous Localization and Mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) (SLAM) using a Kinect, low cost 3D camera.
-The method uses [optical flow](https://en.wikipedia.org/wiki/Optical_flow) in order to determine if the robot has done a movement.
-If so, some visual features which do not accomplish several criteria are deleted, and then the [egomotion](https://en.wikipedia.org/wiki/Visual_odometry) is calculated.
+The method uses [optical flow](https://en.wikipedia.org/wiki/Optical_flow) to detect movement.
+If so, some visual features are processed.
+This process applies acceptance criteria to discriminate the visual features and use only the ones that provide useful information.
+At the next step the [egomotion](https://en.wikipedia.org/wiki/Visual_odometry) is calculated based on the visual features obtained.
+Finally it moves using a simple navigation algorithm that avoids obstacles.

-We use a [tree-based network optimizer](https://www.openslam.org/toro.html) (TORO) in order to rectify the map and solve the SLAM problem.
+We use [Point Cloud Library](http://pointclouds.org/) (PCL), [OpenCV](http://opencv.org/),  [Robot Operating Sytem](http://www.ros.org/) (ROS) and a [Tree-based netwORk Optimizer](https://www.openslam.org/toro.html) (TORO) in order to rectify the map and solve the SLAM problem.
 The proposed method provides better efficiency that others.
 Additionaly, a study of different visual detectors and descriptors have been done in order to identify which of them are more suitable for the SLAM problem.

 ![Map rectification](http://www.pinkzero.com/dpfportfolio/works/images/finalthesis1.png)
 ![3D detectors](http://www.pinkzero.com/dpfportfolio/works/images/finalthesis2.png)